NiloyDas19/dream-destination-client/README.md

 # My Selected Category : Southeast Asia

-# Some of the features of this website are describe below
+# Some of the features of this website are described below

 - Home: The home page serves as the initial landing page for users, providing an overview of the application's features and content.
 It may include highlights of popular tourist spots, featured destinations.